RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 ﻿# Snippets Markdown Monster Add-in
 <img src="SnippetsAddin.png" Height="128" />

 This project provides a simple snippet manager addin for the Markdown [Monster Markdown Editor and Weblog Publisher](https://markdownmonster.west-wind.com).
-The addin lets you embed saved text snippets with optional C# expressions into your Markdown Monster document.
+The addin lets you embed expanded snippets with optional C# expressions or C# Razor code into your Markdown Monster document.

-You can store and select from a list of text based snippets that you can embed into your Markdown or HTML documents by double clicking, pressing `ENTER` or `SPACE`.
+You can store and select from a list of text based snippets that you can embed into your Markdown or HTML documents by **double clicking**, pressing `ENTER` or `SPACE`.

 ![](ScreenShot.png)